pkicki/SimbaV2/README.md

 If you find our work useful, please consider citing our paper as follows:

 ```
-@article{lee2024simba,
+@article{lee2024simbav2,
-  title={Simba: Simplicity Bias for Scaling Up Parameters in Deep Reinforcement Learning},
+  title={Hyperspherical Normalization for Scalable Deep Reinforcement Learning},
-  author={Hojoon Lee and Dongyoon Hwang and Donghu Kim and Hyunseung Kim and Jun Jet Tai and Kaushik Subramanian and Peter R.Wurman and Jaegul Choo and Peter Stone and Takuma Seno},
+  author={Hojoon Lee and Youngdo Lee and Takuma Seno and Donghu Kim and Peter Stone and Jaegul Choo},
-  year={2024}
+  year={2025}
 }
 ```